magento/devdocs/guides/v2.0/extension-dev-guide/composer-integration.md

 `suffix` is anything that allows distinguishing/disambiguating the component within that type.

 <h3>Magento-specific package types</h3>
 Each Magento component can be categorized into one of the types listed in the preceding table.
-If any component does not fit into a specific category, it can be generalized to `magento-component`.
+If any component does not fit into a specific category, it can be generalized to `magento2-component`.

 Having an identifier type for each component allows the system to marshal the directories and files of each component to the correct locations, based on the Magento 2 directory structure.

 <h3>Composer Binary Location</h3>
-Magento's bin/magento script uses composer from the vendor/composer directory in your Magento 2 installation, not your globally installed composer.
+Magento's `bin/magento` script uses composer from the `vendor/composer` directory in your Magento 2 installation, not your globally installed Composer.
 Keep this in mind while customizing or updating composer or troubleshooting Composer issues while working with Magento 2.